waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **B2F/B3F Connectivity:** The eastern and western sections of B2F and B3F are not physically connected.
 *   **Bookshelf Puzzle:** Interacting with the 'Oath' bookshelves does not seem to trigger any immediate event or unlock any paths.
 *   **Agent Idea: `log_summarizer`:** An agent that could periodically review turn history to extract key events and help identify patterns or missed clues.
+*   **H62 (Falsified):** A 'spin tile maze' connects the eastern and western sections of B2F.
+(Result: Falsified by `puzzle_master` agent's suggestion being immediately disproven by the `master_navigator` tool, which confirmed no path exists between the two sections on this floor.)